-Fig. S28.
+Supplementary Fig. 28.
 The schematic of impact on cell updating when device is stuck at LRS.
 In the conventional VCMs, such as Ta/Ta2O5/Pt and Hf/Ta2O5/Pt, the device would be stuck at LRS after frequent programming operations, then the cell weight will be fixed at ±1 or 0.
 With the interface engineering, the ohmic memristor can better overcome this issue and is suitable for the continual learning application which requires more frequent network training and weights updating.